natasharavinand/SureStart/README.md

 ## Responses

+### *Day 8 (February 17th, 2021): Neural Network Layers*

+A convolutional neural network (CNN) is a neural network that is often used in computer vision or image recognition tasks.
+There are three main parts to a CNN:

+- A convolution mechanism that uses filters to convolve around an image to distinguish features
+- A pooling mechanism to reduce the dimensionality of the feature map without losing important information
+- A fully connected layer that flattens the output of the above and classifies the image

+Fully connected neural networks are different from fully connected layers in a CNN.
+In fully connected neural networks, all neurons connect to all neurons in the next layer.
+However, this architecture is inefficient for computer vision tasks, as images have an extremely large input (can have thousands of pixels).

+In contrast, a convolutional neural networks creates a mechanism for analyzing each feature in an image in isolation, rather than all the pixel data.
+In the convolutional neural network, the fully conneted layer is the "last step" that takes the result from the convolutional and pooling process to reach a classification decision.

 ### *Day 7 (February 16th, 2021): Algorithmic Bias*

 Today focused on making participants cognizant of algorithmic bias in some AI-based software, the reasons for its occurrence, and its effects on real-world inequalities and biases.
 In addition, the programming was set up to help participants think critically about the dangers that society might face, if automated systems have biases.